minghuaq/cs377-bcrab/docs/Testing.md

 ## Running

-To run the tests, a running version of the app must be made.
-This can either be achieved in development with the `npm run dev` script, or production builds can be tested with the `npm run start` script.
-Playwright is able to start it's own webserver, but a production build must be made first using `npm run build`.
+To run the tests, start by setting up a dev environment as detailed in [Running](./Running.md).

-Once a running app or production build is ready, simply run `npm run test` and the full test suite will be run.
-Once complete, a webpage will be opened showing full traces of every test and their statuses.
+Then run `npm run test` to run the full test suite.
+The results will automatically be opened in your default browser.

 Once the test suite has been run, you can view the results, including full traces, with the command `npm run test:report`.

+Tests should not be run against production builds as the tests cannot fully authenticate in production builds.
+An additional insecure credential manager is added in development to allow playwright to test authentication.

 ## Updating screenshots